-- 99 full-time and 12 part-time employees makeup the professional staff at LLCC.
+- 97 full-time and 9 part-time employees make up the professional staff at LLCC.

 - For the third year in a row, LLCC was named Best College/University in the State Journal-Register Readers’ Choice Awards.

 - LLCC’s accreditation was reaffirmed by the Higher Learning Commission in spring 2014.

-- Women’s volleyball team placed second at the NJCAA national tournament.
+- The LLCC women’s volleyball team placed eighth at the NJCAA national tournament.

 - Agriculture students on LLCC’s Soil Specialist Team placed first, Beef Specialist Team placed fifth and Crop Specialist Team placed 14th at the National Postsecondary Agriculture Student Conference.